AutumnPh3n0m3n0n/basic_file_scanner/README.md

-# file_scanner
+# basic_file_scanner
-Writing an application to read file records
+Writing a basic application to read file records

-This file scanner will read in some example files by their blank spaces
+This file scanner will let the user read in some files